m4ttsch/omscs-notes-notes/secure-computer-systems/07-mandatory-access-control.md

 ### How can the TCB Support MAC

-We need metadata\labels on our objects to support MAC.
+We need metadata/labels on our objects to support MAC.
 This metadata describes the nature of the data and how we can share it.

 Types of information stored in metadata -